IT Duel 2017: "Battle of the Bots - Hexagon" Creation of the Game - Part 2 - DigitalOcean Droplets and Dokku Setup

 dokku users; the private part will be used by sandboxes for secure connections with the players' droplets, as well as by tech support of the tournament.

-When deploying DigitalOcean droplets from a prepared image, it should be taken into account that root users from the source image will be lost.
-So, during the creation of droplets, it is necessary to specify the root users each time.
+When creating DigitalOcean droplets from a prepared image, it should be taken into account that root users from the source image will be lost.
+So, during the droplets creation, it is necessary to specify the root users each time.
 To facilitate this procedure, we will add the public master key to the DigitalOcean account.

 Creating a droplet image for bots